lemieux-lab/BamQuery/docs/source/installation.rst

 Option 1: Installation with Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For users having no administrator priviledges, we recommend installing BamQuery with conda: https://docs.conda.io/en/latest/miniconda.html |br|
+For users having no administrator priviledges, we recommend installing BamQuery with conda: https://docs.conda.io/en/latest/miniconda.html version Python 3.9 |br|

 1. First create a conda environment and activate it: |br|